turingschool/curriculum-site/module1/lessons/file_io.md

 ### File I/O in JavaScript

-Reading from and writing to files in Javascript is very similar to the process we just covered in Ruby!
+We'll be working in Ruby, but reading from and writing to files in Javascript is very similar to the process we just covered!
 There is a ['File system'](https://nodejs.org/api/fs.html#file-system) module in Node.js.
 This module is very versatile and allows for interaction with more file types than just CSVs.

 <section class="dropdown">